pygumby/progfun1-course-notes/notes/week_4.md

     }
     new AnonFun
   }
-  // ...or, for short, using anonymous class syntax new Function1[Int, Int] {
+  // ...or, for short, using anonymous class syntax... new Function1[Int, Int] {
     def apply(x: Int) = x * x
   }
   ````

-+ A function call such as `f(a, b)`, is expanded to `f.apply(a, b)`.
++ A function call such as `f(a, b)` is expanded to `f.apply(a, b)`.
 Remember, `f` is the value of a class type!

 + Methods are no objects, if they were, then `apply` would be an instance of some `Function` class, and a call to it would be a call to its `apply` method, so we'd end up in an infinite loop.
 However, if some function `f` is used in a place where a `Function` type is expected, one is automatically provided.
 E.g., for a method `def f(x: Int): Boolean  `, `(x: Int) => f(x)` would be provided.
-In lambda calculus, this conversion is known as "eta expansion"
+In lambda calculus, this conversion is known as "eta expansion".

 + Given our `List` type, we could define an object of the same name, which provides the means to obtain a list of two elements, e.g., `1` and `2`, by writing `List(1, 2)`.